 Tot Lot Hours: The Tot Lot is open from dawn until dusk.
 Signs are posted at either end of the Tot Lot.

-If any lights on your street are not working, please call BGE at 410-685-0123 and ask for a repair.
-You will be asked to provide the pole number, which is at the top of the pole.
+If any lights on your street are not working, please call BGE at 1-410-685-0123 and ask for a repair.
+You will be asked to provide the pole number, which is on the pole.

 Trees and shrubs in our General Common Elements are a precious resource which contribute significantly to the beauty of our community.
 If you see a damaged tree or shrub, please report it to the Chairman of the Architectural Control & Landscaping Committee.